On Tour in Italy with Robin Bacior

 Technically I was their tour photographer, but I also assumed the role of tour manager — a job I took on proudly but mostly it just involved seeking out cannoli and WiFi passwords and tying Robin’s shoes.
 I also put together a tour video, set to a newly recorded tune, “For Jim,” which you can watch below.

-Having been married to a musician for nearly a decade, it’s amazing to me that I’ve somehow never been on tour with a band before.
-There were the usual pitfalls that come with touring/traveling: the exhaustion of never staying put for more than half a day, not knowing where your next meal is going to come from (or when it’s coming).
+There were the usual pitfalls that come with touring: the exhaustion of never staying put for more than half a day, not knowing where your next meal is going to come from (or when it’s coming), and the tension that sometimes arises when you have so many different personalities smooshed together for an extended period of time.
 But I loved it, in spite of all of that.
 Because at the end of the month, I had an awesome time with a bunch of wonderful people, exploring one of the most amazingly hospitable and beautiful countries I’ve ever been to.